-Last Updated on 5 August 2024 by Brisbane Livewell Clinic
+Last updated on 5 January 2026 by Brisbane Livewell Clinic Editorial Team

 Knee pain is a common complaint that spans across age groups, significantly affecting mobility and quality of life.
 Understanding when to seek the support of a Physiotherapist can be crucial in effectively managing knee discomfort and preventing further complications.